muchemwal/Contact_tracing_backend/README.md

 Setup process:
 * docker-compose up
+  * if you used the docker-compose.yml in this repo it will pull images i built from my DockerHub - https://hub.docker.com/u/muchemwal
   * once all services are up run `docker ps --format '{{.Names}}\t{{.ID}}\t{{.Ports}}'` to verify, your results should be as below.

    ![ps image](/images/docker_ps.png)